tomzx/blog.tomrochette.com-content/agi/build-an-agi-using-polya-method/article.md

 		* the ability to extract patterns in the environment and make effective use of them in an internal model of this environment
 		* the ability for an agent to expand his ideology in other agents
 		* the ability of an agent to make the most out of as little energy as possible
-		* the ability to predict the future ands make the most efficient user if that knowledge
+		* the ability to predict the future and make the most efficient use of that knowledge
 		* the ability to make use of experience and context in a novel situation
 		* the ability to build models and use these models
-		* the ability to build Turing machines and simulate these machines (mentally)
+		* the ability to build Turing machines and simulate these machines (internally)
 		* the ability to be self-directed
 		* the ability to accomplish things (the more things you can accomplish, the more intelligent you are)
 		* the ability to process inputs into meaningful outputs (the more varied the inputs you can process, the more intelligent you are)
 		* the ability to resolve problems
 		* the ability to make efficient use of a limited amount of resources(energy/time) toward objectives
-		* the ability to abstract/generalize from examples in an efficient manner and to apply its knowledge to newer situations through analogy
+		* the ability to abstract/generalize from examples in an efficient manner and to apply this knowledge to newer situations through analogy
 		* the ability to process information as efficiently as possible while making use of it in the most effective manner (determined by the environment)
 		* the ability to judge and evaluate the pertinence of information
 		* the ability to make links or establish relations between things